jbird1998/agrapl/README.md

 # agrapl
-A utility package for aggregate and pull financial data from multiple sources under a single client.
+A utility package for the aggregation and pulling of financial data from multiple sources under a single client.